Will damage your computer. You should move it to the Trash Removal Guide

-Will damage your computer – a bogus pop-up targeting macOS devices in various versions
+Will damage your computer – an annoying pop-up showing up on various versions of macOS devices

-However, the note can come up with the help of any type of program or just a random name, for example, “Helperamc” “Helpermcp“, “APMHelper”, “update” will damage your computer,” etc. This type of pop-up might appear on the macOS Catalina system after downloading adware, browser hijacker, or another potentially unwanted application unknowingly.
+However, the note can come up with the help of any type of program or just a random name, for example, “Helperamc” “Helpermcp“, “APMHelper”, “update”, etc. This type of pop-up might appear on the macOS Catalina system after downloading adware, browser hijacker, or another potentially unwanted application unknowingly.

-If Utility will damage your computer, hlpradc will damage your computer or similar phrase comes up, beware that it comes from a certain type of PUP that might start causing other unpleasant activities, such as frequent advertising, redirecting, major browser changes, sluggish computer work, and similar.
+If the “Will damage your computer” phrase comes up, beware that it comes from a certain type of PUP that might start causing other unpleasant activities, such as frequent advertising, redirecting, major browser changes, sluggish computer work, and similar.
 You should pay attention to these additional details and try to clear any suspicious applications to get rid of the adware program that triggers false error warnings.

 If your macOS is based on a different version than Catalina, you might still experience a similar but little bit different pop-up message.
-Instead of seeing “Will damage your computer”, you will be provided with “Will damage your computer.
+Instead of seeing the regular text, you will be provided with “Will damage your computer.
 You should move it to the Bin” notification on your computer screen.

 “update” will damage your computer.
 You should move it to the Trash.